-That’s exactly what Timothy Scott Blackwell, M.D., a lung disease expert at Vanderbilt-Ingram Cancer Center in Nashville, Tennessee, has in mind.
+That’s exactly what Timothy Scott Blackwell has in mind.
 And it isn’t so far out of reach.

 Blackwell, a professor of medicine, cancer biology and cell and development biology, as well as the director for the university’s Center for Lung Research, is part of a large team of doctor-scientists analyzing lung diseases at the cellular level to see how they progress and respond to potential treatments.

 Specifically, Blackwell and his colleagues are zeroing in on the connection between runaway inflammation and the development of cancer and other lung diseases like malignant pleural mesothelioma.